guycalledavinash/maven/README.md

 A project has many .java files which can't be executed directly as computers only understand binary language

-So, the java compiler (javac) compiles source code into bytecode creating .class files

-Those .class files are organised into packages
+So, the java compiler (javac) compiles source code into bytecode creating .class files, which are organised into packages

-To deploy java project, we should package all .class files as JAR file or WAR file
+To deploy java project, we should package all .class files (bytecode) to JAR file or WAR file

 			JAR : Java Archive
 			WAR : Web Archive